 Peter B. Edelman is a professor at Georgetown University Law School and a leading expert on poverty and social welfare law.
 He was a law clerk to Supreme Court Justice Arthur J. Goldberg, and worked closely with Senator Robert Kennedy.
 Professor Edelman served for a time as the Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services in the administration of President Clinton.

-Christopher Wu is Supervising Attorney for the California Judicial Council Center for Children and the Courts, and Executive Director of the California Blue Ribbon Commission on Children in Foster Care.
+Christopher Wu is Senior Director, Judicial Engagement Team, at Casey Family Programs.
+Prior to this, he was Supervising Attorney for the California Judicial Council Center for Children and the Courts, and Executive Director of the California Blue Ribbon Commission on Children in Foster Care.
 Before joining the Judicial Council, he provided direct representation for child clients, and also served as Managing Attorney and Executive Director, during ten years at Legal Services for Children in San Francisco.

 Alexander L. Brainerd is a member of the panel of Judicial Arbitration and Mediation Services, Inc. (JAMS) in its San Francisco office.
 He has been a trial lawyer, specializing in commercial litigation and intellectual property.
 He was formerly partner at Sonnenschein Nath & Rosenthal LLP in San Francisco, California, and the managing partner of Bronson, Bronson & McKinnon in San Francisco.
 He has extensive experience providing pro bono legal services, including representing minors in juvenile delinquency proceedings in San Francisco.

-James W. Head is the Director of Programs for the San Francisco Foundation.
+James W. Head is the President and Chief Executive Officer of the East Bay Community Foundation.
+Before joining the Foundation in December 2014, he served as Vice President of Programs for the San Francisco Foundation for ten years.
 Prior to that, he was the President of the National Economic Development and Law Center in Oakland, CA, a position he had held since 1986.
 He teaches a seminar on Community Economic Development at Hastings Law School in San Francisco.
 He is a former member of the Board of Directors of the National Legal Aid and Defender Association, serving as Board President in 1997-98.

 John D. MacIntosh is a partner in the law firm Epstein, Burke, and MacIntosh, P.A. in Concord, New Hampshire.
 He worked for ten years in legal services in New Hampshire, now specializes in class-action litigation, and has, since moving to private practice, devoted a substantial portion of his practice to representing disabled children.